 You can use the cash value in different ways

 Cash value may be used to buy additional coverage or pay premiums.
-You can also withdraw from or borrow against the cash value and use the money as you like.
-And if you no longer need coverage, you can surrender the policy for its net cash value.
+You can withdraw from or borrow against the cash value and use the money as you like.
+If you no longer need coverage, you can surrender the policy for its net cash value.

 Drawbacks of cash value life insurance